buarki/snapmath/design-doc.md

 And to further make this feature extraction consistent we can combine the convolutions with **pooling** as it helps in creating a more abstract representation of the input, making the model less sensitive to the exact spatial location of features.
 This means that even if the position, size, or lighting conditions of a drawn "1" differ, the CNN's feature extraction mechanism remains consistent, facilitating accurate identification.

-Thus, the first part of the Neural Network will be in charge of detecting and collecting the features from the images and giving them on a vector.
+Thus, the first part of the Neural Network will be in charge of detecting and collecting the features from the images and placing them on a vector.
 Such vector then will be fed into a regular fully connected Neural Network to perform the learning.

 ### 9.4.
 Learning from the features: Fully Connected Networks